farrelleoin93/milestone-3-seed-shelf/README.md

 ### Original Wireframes
 The original wireframes from before I started building this website can be found at the following links:

-### Actual Wireframes
-The wireframes for the actual website can be found at the following links:

 #### Changes to Original Wireframes